White Nights (short story): Synopsis

 The narrator gradually realizes that despite his assurance that their friendship will remain platonic, he has inevitably fallen in love with her.
 He nevertheless helps her by writing and posting a letter to her lover, and he conceals his feelings for her.
 They await his reply to the letter or his appearance, but Nastenka grows restless at the other man's absence and takes comfort in the narrator's friendship.
-Unaware of the depth of the narrator's feelings for her, she tells him that she loves him because he hasn't fallen in love with her.
-The narrator, despairing of his unrequited love, notes that he has now begun to feel alienation from her as well.
+Unaware of the depth of the narrator's feelings for her, she says that she loves him because he has not fallen in love with her.
+The narrator starts despairing of his unrequited love.